 We are proud to be part of the School Sport Partnership.
 Find out some of the events and activities we engage with as part of the North East School Sport Partnership.

-Living and Learning sessions promote social and emotional aspects of learning (sometimes referred to as SEAL) and other areas of Personal, Social and Health Education (PSHE).
+Living and Learning sessions promote social and emotional aspects of learning and other areas of Personal, Social and Health Education (PSHE).
 This is a really important aspect of our school and we’re proud that our children are happy and able to get on so well with each other.
 Each half-term, we have a different theme.
 Read our long-term Living and Learning plan.